monkeytypegame/monkeytype/CONTRIBUTING.md

 For commit types, we use the following:

 - `feat`: A new feature
-- `enhance`: An enhancement to an existing feature
+- `impr`: An improvement to an existing feature
 - `fix`: A bug fix
 - `docs`: Documentation only changes
 - `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)